 This process is known to us as flight planning.

-Gathering this information creates a picture in the mind of the pilot.
-Not performing this duty could result in the aircraft getting lost, controlled flight into terrain (CFIT), airspace infringement and weather dangers as icing, turbulence and vortex encounters.
+Gathering and absorbing this information creates a picture in the mind of the pilot.
+Not performing this duty could result in the aircraft getting lost, a controlled flight into terrain (CFIT), airspace infringement and weather dangers as icing, turbulence and vortex encounters.

 Keep in the loop means that every decision the pilot or crew takes must be evaluated for the results and if it does not result in the desired outcome adjustments must be made and the current information on hand must be updated.
 The acronym decide is used in aeronautical decision making and describes these steps in detail.